BLUE HORIZON 1261

 Samantha's first day on the job was uneventful.
 Before they began cleaning, Sam used the Com station on the bridge to place the order for the new computer system, software, updated navigation charts for Planetary Alignment spatial traffic and a technical crew for its installation.

-Then with her help, they were all able to finish the cleanup on the crew deck.
-All the cabins were ready for occupancy, the Infirmary was sterilized and the rest of the compartments were cleaned and straightened.
+Then with her help, they were all able to finalize the cleanup on the crew deck.
+All the cabins were ready for occupancy, sickbay was sterilized and the rest of the compartments were cleaned and straightened.
 All three worked together scrubbing and disinfecting the galley once again, as none of them could be certain what might have transpired in there by the previous disgruntled crew.

-Before they moved on to the other decks, Merlin allowed Samantha to claim the cabin next door to his as her own.
+Before they moved on to the other decks, Merlin allowed Samantha to claim the cabin next door to his as her own at her request.
 Although she didn't have any of her belongings with her besides the clothing in her overnight bag, she made up the bed with new sheets and blankets that Jiro had picked up.

 Samantha had made an appearance in her Holden office twice to keep up the façade, and a courier from the Silloni embassy delivered an Eyes Only package to her office on the fourth day.
 Tristan's people had been successful creating a new identity for her, and the few who had been involved were sworn to secrecy.
 The fabricated ruse to have Samantha Holden recalled to Sillon would break in another day or two, and then Sam Chase would be free to begin her yearlong adventure.